sleepert/bless-iam-policies/bastion/README.md

 To simplify the process I have hardcoded the group "blessed" on the scripts, thus, this will only work for the iam group "blessed".

 ## iamsync
 I have taken the python script from [this](https://www.tastycidr.net/a-practical-guide-to-deploying-netflixs-bless-certificate-authority/) guide and modified it so it will also search for a users' IAM SSH public key (meant for AWS CodeCommit) to sync with their bastion account.
-This will allow users (given the right permissions) to rotate their own ssh public keys without having to version control them or giving them to an sysadmin
+This will allow users (given the right permissions) to rotate their own ssh public keys without having to version control them or giving them to an sysadmin.

+The timer is set to trigger every 10 seconds just for the tutorial, change it to you think is necessary for your setup.

 ## bless client
 The bless client is simply the modified Netflix sample bless client with a few hardcoded smells.
 The hardcoding was for berevity in the youtube tutorial.